Unit : Engine 3211

 Year : 1998

 Engine 3211 is a 1998 Spartan Smeal 1,500 gallon per minute waterous two stage top mount pump, with a 1,000 gallon water tank.
-It has a six man cab and has five SCBA jump seats with five Scott SCBA air packs with 30 minute 2216 psi bottles.
-Also in the cab is all our communications for the truck along with: portable radio's, flashlights, safety vests, and a Cairns Viper thermal imaging Camera.
+It has a six man cab and has five SCBA jump seats with five Scott SCBA air packs with 45 minute 4500 psi bottles.
+Also in the cab is all our communications for the truck along with: portable radio's, flashlights, safety vests, and a thermal imaging Camera.

 Along with these there is also a 6,000 watt generator, two 1,500 watt lights with: extension cords, multiple hose fitting and adaptors, a 200 feet inch and three quarter high rise pack, axes, pike poles and other assorted hand tools.
 We also have two sections of hard suction hose with a low level strainer on board, salvage covers, six spare 2216 psi SCBA bottles, and a AV hydro ladder rack with a 36 foot ,24 foot, and 14 foot roof ladder.
 Along with both positive and negative pressure ventilation fans.